 It wasn’t as much of a shock as I had prepared for.
 I had feared the worst: cancer.
 This, however, would be a great thing to alleviate her pain.
 Yet, I still sat there without response for a few moments.
 Then: “When do they start?
 And is she here?”
 I wondered.

 “No, but they were able to take her today.”

 “Holy shit, that’s fast!”
 We both chuckled in amazement; we were used to having a waiting period of a month or more in Fort Kent.
 I had felt this way before when I had tests done, but for a procedure like that?!
 That’s pretty quick.

 “I don’t know, let me ask a nurse,” Gary stated.

 Gary left at that moment, giving me time to process this.
-What’s the recovery time on such a procedure?
+What’s the recovery time for such a procedure?
 Could anything go wrong?

 After a few minutes, Gary returned with a nurse.
 She spoke first: “Dr. Allen wants to make sure your counts are high enough.
 There are a lot of sick people on other floors with influenza, infections, and the like, so we want to be certain that you’re safe.”

 “But I can wear a mask.
 No problem, right?”

 “A mask is only good for about fifteen minutes before it becomes worthless and must be replaced.”

 “We’ll just wait and see what the results are, okay?”